Welcome to today's edition of the Rush 24-7 podcast.

 Yes, a Detroit mayor is guilty of corruption.

-Uh that's uh that's what it's come to uh come to, folks.
+That's what it's come to, folks.

-Kwame Kilpatrick, uh because uh he could have been on trial in Saudi Arabia.
+I could have gone worse for him, by the way, Kwame Kilpatrick, because he could have been on trial in Saudi Arabia.

-Um government cuts are going even worse in Saudi Arabia.
+Government cuts are going even worse in Saudi Arabia.

 I mean, that's when sequestration really begins to bite.

-Uh when you've got to start cutting back on cutting heads.
+When you've got to start cutting back on cutting heads.

-Um if you've ever been to Saudi, you'll know that basically public executions are the only entertainment in town.
+If you've ever been to Saudi, you'll know that basically public executions are the only entertainment in town.

-Uh they uh they beheaded a Sri Lankan housemaid last week.
+They beheaded a Sri Lankan housemaid last week.

-Uh but now Al Watan reports that because there's a shortage of fully credentialed decapitators, they may have to switch to just shooting people.
+But now Al Watan reports that because there's a shortage of fully credentialed decapitators, they may have to switch to just shooting people.

-Quote, this solution seems practical, especially in light of shortages in official swordsmen or their belated arrival to execution yards in some incidents, said the Ministerial Committee.
+Quote, this solution seems practical, especially in light of shortages in official swordsmen or their belated arrival to execution yards in some incidents, said the ministerial committee.

-It's it's uh it's a great way to get ahead.
+It's a great way to get ahead.

-Uh there's no taxes and no income tax at all in Saudi Arabia.
+There's no taxes and no income tax at all in Saudi Arabia.

-Everybody is in the richest one per cent.
+Everybody is in the richest 1%.

 It's like the bison management program in Yellowstone National Park.

-Uh Baltimore uh zero tolerance for zero tolerance.
+Baltimore, zero tolerance for zero tolerance.

 Right?

-This is Maryland where these crazy stories come up every week now.
+This is Maryland, where these crazy stories come up every week now.

-It was a Pop Tart.
+It was a Pop-Tart.

 When you're talking about the caliber, that's a gun term, isn't it?

-Look, here's here's the problem.
+Look, here's the problem.

 Here's the problem.

-If you need to pass a law uh making it illegal for teachers to suspend school children, grade schoolers, first graders, second graders, for eating a pastry shaped like a gun, it's over.
+If you need to pass a law making it illegal for teachers to suspend school children, grade schoolers, first graders, second graders, for eating a pastry shaped like a gun, it's over.

-You're nuts, you've flown the coop.
+You've flown the coop.

 You can't pass laws to stop this stuff.